aimms/documentation/cloud/rest-api.rst

 mechanism by which the user can restrict privileges for a given API key to subsets of the PRO REST API:

-1. The *Authentication* scope allows CRUD operations on Users and Groups.
+1. The *Authentication* scope allows operations on Users and Groups.
 2. The *PublishAIMMS* scope allows operations on AIMMS Versions.
-3. The *PublishApp* scope allows CRUD operations on AIMMS apps.
+3. The *PublishApp* scope allows operations on AIMMS apps.
-4. The *Tasks* scope allows CRUD operations on Tasks.
+4. The *Tasks* scope allows operations on Tasks.

 .. image:: images/key2.jpg
     :align: center